NLnetLabs/rpki-doc/source/krill/index.rst

 them yourself.
 In the latter case, you will need to run Krill alongside a publicly available Rsyncd and HTTPS server.

-Krill can be managed from the command line, through an API and with a web user interface.
+Krill can be managed with a web user interface, from the command line and through an API.

 Summarising, Krill is intended for: